Oaklands School - Mission Statement

 We can achieve this through:

-· We use the International Primary Curriculum which is tailored to the individual needs of each pupil.
+- We use an 'Inside - Outside' Curriculum which is tailored to the individual needs of each pupil.

-· The consistent use of a structured Behaviour Policy with a positive emphasis.
+- The consistent use of a structured Positive Behaviour Support Policy.

 Oaklands School - School Aims